davidmintz/court-interpreters-office/module/InterpretersOffice/test/README.md

 Things were still blowing up as the authentication does not seem to persist following a call to `login()`.
 Formerly it was sufficient to do this in the `setUp()` method but now we have to do it again, evidently following every call to `FixtureManager::getEntityManager()`.
 IOW the hypothesis is that now  `FixtureManager::getEntityManager()` blows away the authentication.
 Why?
 No clue.

-Other note to self:  when you get a fatal "no document registered" error when doing things with Zend\Dom it may be because the response status was 303 and the response body is an empty string.
+Other note to self:  when you get a fatal "no document registered" error when doing things with Laminas\Dom it may be because the response status was 303 and the response body is an empty string.